yongumi/shanty/README.markdown

 Whatever you want.

 That said shanty isn't design to replace existing network protocols.
-It isn't going to the next SPDY.
+It isn't going to be the next SPDY.
 TODO

 ## How do I use Shanty?